-Base yourself: Busselton, Margaret River townsite, Dunsborough, Yallingup
+- Base yourself: Busselton, Margaret River township, Dunsborough, Yallingup

-Great breakfasts: Al Forno The Cafe, White Elephant Beach Cafe, The Goose Beach Bar
+- Great breakfasts: The Good Egg, White Elephant Beach Cafe, The Goose

-Awesome coffee: The Cure, Andy’s, Yahava KoffeeWorks, Combi Coffee
+- Awesome coffee: Andy’s, Yahava KoffeeWorks, Combi Coffee

-Top spots for a beverage: The Firestation, Bush Shack Brewery, Settlers Tavern, Leeuwin Estate
+- Top spots for a beverage: The Fire Station, Darleen’s Taphouse, Settlers Tavern, Leeuwin Estate

 Margaret River has a temperate climate, but it can be very changeable.
 Be prepared and pack accordingly.
 Summer is the busiest time to visit, but you’ll enjoy balmy beach days and lots of outdoor events.
 Summer temperatures get up to the low 30s on average.

-Winter brings cool days and temperatures are generally in the mid teens.
+Winter brings cool days and average temperatures in the mid teens.
 Bring a jacket.

-The Margaret River region is a mixed bag of diverse types, behaviours, quirks and cool ideas that combine to attract adventure seekers, nature lovers, fitness fans and gourmet gurus.
+Margaret River is a mixed bag of diverse types, behaviours, quirks and cool ideas, which combine to attract adventure seekers, nature lovers, fitness fans and gourmet gurus.

-Quality wine, craft beer, fine food, live theatre, creative arts, festivals and events, surfing, scuba diving, fishing and extreme sports – it’s all here for the taking.
+Quality wine, craft beer, fine food, live theatre, creative arts, festivals and events, surfing, scuba diving, fishing, and nature-based adventures are all enmeshed in the region’s cultural make-up.

-Surfers love the South West’s 130 kilometres of coastline that features 75 surf breaks.
+Surfers love the South West’s 130 kilometres of coastline, which features no less than 75 surf breaks.
 A popular one is Surfer’s Point at Prevelly.
-If you’re not a surfer, it’s a great place to check out the tribes doing their thing (and catch a stunning sunset).
-If you want to learn to surf, get in touch with Margaret River Surf School and book a lesson.
+If you’re not a surfer, it’s a great place to check out the tribes doing their thing and catch a stunning sunset.
+If you want to learn to hang ten, book a lesson with Margaret River Surf School.

-For a gentler afternoon, browse the area’s art scene.
-Start at Margaret River town’s main street where you’ll find a treasure trove of artsy cafes and handicrafts.
-The Margaret River Gallery has an array of contemporary art in mixed mediums such as jewellery, paintings, pottery and wooden sculptures.
-Take a drive along Yallingup’s rural roads to discover hidden art gems like Gunyulgup Galleries and Yallingup Galleries.
+To get amongst the region’s arts scene, start in the main street of Margaret River town.
+Here you’ll find a treasure trove of artsy cafes and handicraft shops.
+The Margaret River Gallery showcases contemporary art in a mix of mediums, including jewellery, paintings, pottery and wooden sculptures.
+Take a drive along Yallingup’s rural roads to discover hidden arts gems like Gunyulgup Galleries and Yallingup Galleries.
 Visit their websites for details of current exhibitions.